af83/edwig-docs/source/index.html.md

-#7.
-Gestion du Modèle
+# 7. Model management

-##Edwig charge les Referentials définis en base de données lors de son lancement
+##Edwig manages the Partners defined in the database when we load a Referential

-Au démarrage, Edwig créé les Referentials définis dans sa base de donnée.
+At the beginning, Edwig creates the Referentials defined in the database.

-Pour chaque Referential, sont lus:
+For each Referential, are read:

-* son uuid
+* Its uuid
-* son slug
+* Its slug

-##Edwig charge les Partners définis en base de données quand on charge un Referential
+##Edwig loads the Partners defined in the database when we load the Referential

-Au démarrage, Edwig créé les Partners définis dans sa base de donnée (et ce, pour chaque Referential défini en base):
+At the beginning, Edwig creates the Partners defined in the database (this, for each Referntial defined in the database)

-Pour chaque Partner, sont lus:
+For each Partner, are read:

-* son uuid
+* Its uuid
-* son slug
+* Its slug
-* sa liste des types de connecteur souhaités
+* Its Wanted connector's kind list
-* sa liste de paramètres
+* Its parameters list

-##Edwig vérifie régulièrement l’état opérationnel des Partners
+##Edwig regularily verify the operational state of the Partners

-Le status du Partner est vérifié périodiquement (si un Connector est disponible).
-Cet intervalle de temps est de 30 secondes.
-Un operationnalStatus peut être: unknown, up ou down.
+The Partner's status is periodically verified (if a Connector is availble).
+This time lap is about 30 secondes.
+An operationnalStatus can be: unknown, up or down.

-**unknown**
+**Unknown**

-Un Partner a son operationnalStatus à unknown par défaut.
+A Partner have its operationnalStatus set to "unknown" by default.
-L’operationnalStatus est à unknown tant qu’aucun Connector n'a permis de connaître l’état du Partner.
+The operationnalStatus is "unknown" as long as no Connector allows us to know the Partner's state.

-**up**
+**Up**

-L’operationnalStatus est à up dès qu’un Connector confirme la disponibilité du Partner.
+The operationnalStatus is "up" since a Connector confirms the Partner's disponibility.

-**down**
+**Down**

-L’operationnalStatus est à down si un Connector retourne un état négatif.
+The operationnalStatus is "down" if a Connector returns a negative state.

-##Edwig s’inquiète régulièrement l’état de chaque StopArea
+##Edwig regularily worries about the Partner's operationnal state

-Chaque StopArea du modèle doit être maintenu à jour.
+Each model's StopArea has to be up to date.

-Lors qu’un StopArea respecte ces critères:
+When a StopArea respects those requirements:

-* il n’a pas été mis à jour depuis 1 minute
+* It hasn't been updated since 1 minutes
-* il n’a pas déclenché de demande depuis 1 minute
+* It hasn't initiated any requests since 1 minutes

-Une demande de mise à jour de ce StopArea est formulée auprès du gestionnaire de collecte.
+An update request of this StopArea is made to the collecte manager.

-Note : d’autres critères à venir avec d’autres fonctionnalités (monitored_always / monitored_until, etc)
+Note: other requirements are to come with other fonctionalities (monitored_always / monitored_until, etc...).

-##Edwig met à jour son modèle avec les évènements de mise à jour de StopVisit reçus du gestionnaire de collecte
+##Edwig update its model with the StopVisit's update events received by the collect manager.

-Un évènement de mise à jour de StopVisit intègre:
+A StopVisit's update events includes:

-* l’ObjectID du StopVisit
+* The StopVisit's ObjectId
-* le DepartureStatus et le ArrivalStatuts
+* The DepartureStatus and the ArrivalStatus
-* les différents horaires
+* The different times
-* les informations complètes du message d’origine (StopVisitUpdateAttributes)
+* The original message's complete informations

-Si un StopVisit correspond à l’ObjectID de l’évènement, il est mis à jour avec les informations de l’évènement.
+If a StopVisit correspond to an events's ObjectID, it is updated with the event's informations.

-Sinon le StopVisit, si nécessaire son StopArea, sa Line et son VehicleJourney sont créés à partir des informations complètes du message d’origine.
+Else, the StopVisit, the StopArea if necessary, its Line and its VehicleJourney are created from the original message's conplete informations.

-#8.
-SIRI
+# 8. SIRI

-Le Service Interface for Real Time Information (SIRI) est un protocole d’échange de données Temps Réel sur les réseaux de transports en commun entre systèmes (et non la communication avec l'usager final ou le périphérique de restitution (afficheur), sous un format XML.
+The "Service Interface for Real time Information" (SIRI) is a realtime data trading protocole on the  public transport network between the systems (not the communication with the final use or the restitution periphérique), in an XML format.

-##Le Connecteur de StopMonitoringRequestCollector permet de consulter les StopVisits d’un Partner
+##The StopMonitoringRequestCollector Connector allows us to consultate the StopVisits of a Partner.

-Le Connecteur reçoit des demandes de mises à jour de StopAreas.
-Il les transforme en requête SIRI StopMonitoringRequest avec ces critères:
+The Connector receives the StopArea's update requests.
+It transforms them into SIRI StopMonitoringRequest request with these requirements:

-* MonitoringRef: l’ObjectID du StopArea (du type configuré pour ce Connector)
+* MonitoringRef: The StopArea's ObjectID
 * StopVisitTypes: all

-La réponse est décomposée ainsi: chaque MonitoredStopVisit permet de créer un événement de mise à jour de StopVisit.
-Chaque évènement est transmis au gestionnaire de collecte.
+The response is decomposed like this: Each MonitoringStopVisit allows us to create a StopVisit's update event.
+Each events is transmited to the collect manager.

-Les informations complètes du message d’origine (StopVisitUpdateAttributes) sont accessibles:
+The original messages's complete informations (StopVisitUpdateAttributes) are available:

 * StopVisitAttributes#ObjectId : ItemIdentifier
 * StopVisitAttributes#StopAreaObjectId : StopPointRef